-How can I perform a cross-account DynamoDB table migration?
+I want to perform a cross-account Amazon DynamoDB table migration.

-You can use AWS Data Pipeline or Amazon EMR to move DynamoDB tables to another AWS account.
-Data Pipeline is the fastest and easiest method, but provides fewer options for customization.
+You can also use AWS Data Pipeline or Amazon EMR to move DynamoDB tables to another AWS account.
+Data Pipeline is the easiest method to move the tables, but provides fewer options for customization.
 Amazon EMR is a better choice for users with more technical expertise who want more control over the process.

 To move a DynamoDB table to a different account using Data Pipeline, see How can I use Data Pipeline to back up a DynamoDB table to an S3 bucket that is in a different account?

 Note: The destination account can't access the DynamoDB data in the Amazon Simple Storage Service (Amazon S3) bucket.
 To work with the data, restore it to a DynamoDB table.

 When you use Amazon EMR to migrate DynamoDB tables, you have two options, depending on your use case: